The-OpenROAD-Project-Attic/ioPlacer/README.md

 # IO Placement

-IO Placement finds an optimal placement for IO pins through the use of a Hungarian Algorithm.
+IO Placement finds an near-optimal placement for IO pins through the use of a Hungarian Algorithm.

 ## Getting Started
 #### Pre-Requisite